OpenGVLab/GITM/README.md

 <img width="600" alt="image" src="figs/learning_efficiency.png">
  </div>

 GITM only requires a single CPU node with 32 cores for training.
-Compared with 6,480 GPU days of VPT and 17 GPU days of DreamerV3, GITM improves the efficiency by at least 10,000 times.
+Compared with 6,480 GPU days of OpenAI's VPT and 17 GPU days of DeepMind's DreamerV3, GITM improves the efficiency by at least 10,000 times.

 # 🖊️ Citation